AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 particles; but it is a body chiefly in its several parts being closely and mutually bound together --- it forms a continuous chain.
-For the chain is this, God: Jesus: the Spirit: the intellect: the soul: the angelic host: and lastly, all subordinate bodily existences.\" On Eph.
+For the chain is this, God: Jesus: the Spirit: the intellect: the soul: the angelic host: and lastly, all subordinate bodily existences."
+On Eph.
-1:4: \"Thus the mystery was completed by the Savior in order that, perfection having been completed throughout all things, and in all things by Christ, all universally should be made one through Christ and in Christ....
-And because he (Christ) is the life, he is that by whom all things have been made, and for whom all things have been made, for all things cleansed by him return into eternal life.\"
+1:4: "Thus the mystery was completed by the Savior in order that, perfection having been completed throughout all things, and in all things by Christ, all universally should be made one through Christ and in Christ....
+And because he (Christ) is the life, he is that by whom all things have been made, and for whom all things have been made, for all things cleansed by him return into eternal life."

 ## Hilary, Bishop of Poictiers.

 Hilary, Bishop of Poictiers, (died, AD 368), is said by Jerome to have translated nearly 40,000 lines of Origen.
-On Luke 15:4, he says: \"This one sheep (lost) is man, and by one man the entire race is to be understood; the ninety and nine are the heavenly angels ... and by us (mankind) who are all one, the number of the heavenly church is to be filled up.
-And therefore it is that every creature awaits the revelation of the sons of God.\" On Psalm.
-59:32, 33: \"Even the abode of hell is to praise God.\" Also, \"\'As thou hast given him power over all flesh in order that he should give eternal life to all that thou hast given him,.... so the Father gave all things, and the Son accepted all things,... and honored by the Father was to honor the Father, and to employ the power received in giving eternity of life to all flesh....
+On Luke 15:4, he says: "This one sheep (lost) is man, and by one man the entire race is to be understood; the ninety and nine are the heavenly angels ... and by us (mankind) who are all one, the number of the heavenly church is to be filled up.
+And therefore it is that every creature awaits the revelation of the sons of God."
+On Psalm.
+59:32, 33: "Even the abode of hell is to praise God."
+Also, "'As thou hast given him power over all flesh in order that he should give eternal life to all that thou hast given him,.... so the Father gave all things, and the Son accepted all things,... and honored by the Father was to honor the Father, and to employ the power received in giving eternity of life to all flesh....
-Now this is life eternal that they may know thee.\"[^370]
+Now this is life eternal that they may know thee."[^370]

 ## John Cassian.